Vonr/compact_strings/README.md

 This could be worked around with a limited API for mutation, but the cost of moving the rest of the bytes will be much higher than with a `Vec<String>`.

+## Benchmarks

+Some benchmarks of operations expected to perform vastly differently from a `Vec<String>` have been benchmarked, you can view them in [here](benches/RESULTS.md)